Stratification for Nonlinear Semidefinite Programming: A globalized Gauss--Newton method based on stratification

 \section{A globalized Gauss--Newton method based on stratification}

-In this section, we leverage the stratification framework developed above, which provides a principled way to handle the nonsmoothness of KKT mapping $F$ given in \eqref{eq:kkt-mapping}, to design a Newton-type method that is globally convergent and enjoys fast local convergence for solving the KKT system of~\eqref{prog:SDP}.
-Specifically, to compute a KKT pair of~\eqref{prog:SDP}, we consider the global least-squares reformulation
+In this section, we leverage the stratification framework to develop a globally convergent Newton-type method with rapid local convergence for solving the KKT system~\eqref{eq:kkt-mapping}.
+By restricting the nonsmooth KKT mapping $F$ to individual strata, our approach systematically resolves the inherent nonsmoothness.
+Specifically, to compute a KKT pair of~\eqref{prog:SDP}, we consider the unconstrained least-squares reformulation:

-Because the nonsmoothness of $F$ is resolved only after restricting to a fixed stratum, any global method must be able to move between strata of different dimensions.
-Accordingly, our algorithm combines three complementary mechanisms: \begin{itemize} \item \emph{Move along a stratum:} take a Levenberg--Marquardt step on the current stratum, implemented via a line-search-compatible retraction to ensure descent of $\varphi$. \item \emph{Escape to higher-dimensional strata:} exploit normal directions to the current stratum, where an explicit step can be computed and accepted without a line search. \item \emph{Transition to lower-dimensional strata:} when a sufficiently small eigenvalue is detected, apply a correction step to identify a lower-dimensional stratum with a smaller KKT residual. \end{itemize}
+Because the nonsmoothness of $F$ is resolved only by restricting it to a fixed stratum, any global method must be capable of navigating seamlessly between strata of varying dimensions.
+Accordingly, our algorithm integrates three complementary mechanisms: \begin{itemize} \item \emph{Tangential steps along a stratum:} Compute a Levenberg--Marquardt step tangent to the current stratum, implemented via a line-search-compatible retraction to ensure monotonic descent of $\varphi$. \item \emph{Normal steps for stratum escape:} Exploit explicitly constructed normal directions to escape from stationary behavior confined solely to a local stratum.
+These steps are accepted without a line search. \item \emph{Eigenvalue-triggered stratum correction:} When a sufficiently small eigenvalue is detected, deploy a correction mechanism to identify a lower-dimensional stratum harboring a more appropriate inertia. \end{itemize}

-Under mild assumptions, we shall establish global convergence of the proposed method and prove fast local convergence.
-In particular, the regularity requirement guaranteeing local quadratic convergence is strictly weaker than the regularity assumptions typically imposed in existing Newton-type approaches that achieve superlinear or quadratic rates.
+Under mild assumptions, we establish the global convergence of the proposed method and rigorously prove its superlinear or quadratic local convergence.
+Crucially, the regularity prerequisites guaranteeing the local convergence rate are significantly weaker than the classical nondegeneracy assumptions typically imposed on existing Newton-type frameworks.